EightEFI/DigiTraffic/README.md

 # FinTraffic Road Conditions and TMS data

-A Home Assistant custom integration that provides real-time road conditions and traffic data from Finland's Digitraffic service in Finnish and English (https://www.digitraffic.fi/).
+A Home Assistant custom integration that provides real-time road conditions and traffic data from Finland's [DigiTraffic](https://www.digitraffic.fi/) service's open data sources in Finnish and English.
+DigiTraffic is service for the open data for application development from Finnish road, railway and marine traffic.
+One of the most well known services that use DigiTraffic data is the [FinnTraffic map](https://liikennetilanne.fintraffic.fi/kartta/).
+[FinTraffic](https://www.fintraffic.fi/fi) is a special-purpose group which is fully owned by the Finnish state.

 ## Features